szulf/nixos-config/README.md

 # My NixOS config

-Totally unfinished, and dont know if Im structuring it correctly.
+Mostly finished, and don't know if Im structuring it correctly.
 But it works so thats cool.

 Might change the greetd greeter so that it looks cooler.